 Parents who over-negotiate with their children usually have good motives at heart, but the outcome is unhealthy.
 Usually, they are responding to some sort of coercion.
 They do it to avoid a power struggle or a meltdown.
 Kids learn that they can negotiate away the structure you’ve put in place in the home and, as a result, they can negotiate away your power and authority within that structure.
 They learn that you’ll give it away or give up if they push hard enough.

-Nearly every parent finds themselves negotiating around the issue of their child’s curfew, whether it’s the time they’re expected home on a school night or on the weekends.
-When your child pushes you to extend the time by another half hour or hour, you can quickly find yourself in a pointless argument or backing down to avoid one.
-I recommend following these specific rules when your child wants to negotiate about curfew.
+Nearly every parent finds themselves negotiating around the issue of their child or teen’s curfew, whether it’s the time they’re expected home on a school night or on the weekends.
+When your child pushes you to extend the time by another half hour or hour, you can quickly find yourself in a pointless argument, or backing down to avoid one.

 Don’t negotiate with the child when he’s trying to wrangle a later curfew with you through force.
 If he’s calling you and getting into a power struggle about “I don’t wanna come home yet,” don’t attend the fight you’re being invited to.
 Tell him you expect him home at his normal curfew, remind him of the consequence for not being home on time, and hang up.
 If you’re dealing with a power struggle that goes deeper than this, The Total Transformation Program will give you a comprehensive plan for managing this.